People with influence on the system are usually too high up (and therefore too far away) to recognize concrete organizational problems,

 … for analyzing problematic system properties and trying new ways.
 I say “trying new ways” here, as any change must always be tested and adjusted within the running system.

-• For the discovery and analysis, we have the Retrospectives in the Scrum and P4 framework
+- For the discovery and analysis, we have the Retrospectives in Scrum and the P4 framework

 Please note that there is not only a Max curve, but also a Min curve, which sets clear mangement expectations!